 The French twist is one of my favorite quick and easy updos for long hair.
-Hair was pulled back after styling the front with a wave(s) or sleek top (not tight just smooth).
-The hair was then twisted inward making a roll that covered the entire back of the head.
+Hair was pulled back after styling the front with a wave(s) or sleek top (not tight, just smooth).
+The hair was then twisted inward, making a roll that covered the entire back of the head.
 It was smooth on one side and smooth to the roll on the other.
-For thick hair, a double french twist was a better option.
-Hair was devived then twisted into a roll from each side and joined in the middle.
+For thick hair, a double French twist was a better option.
+Hair was divided, then twisted into a roll from each side and joined in the middle.
 I followed directions in the Vintage Hairstyling book with great success.

 “Simple but effective, the chignon braid can lend distinction to very plain and otherwise unattractive hair, it makes an ideal career-girl special.”
 Woman’s Weekly

 Upswept hairstyles were worn day and evening for women with medium to long hair.
 Taking roots from Victory rolls in the 1940s, hair was softly rolled and pinned up to the upper sides.
-Similar to the poodle hairstyle piles of soft curls could circle the crown like an oversized bun or cascade down the back in a waterfall or drape over one side of the head.
+Similar to the poodle hairstyle, piles of soft curls could circle the crown like an oversized bun, cascade down the back in a waterfall, or drape over one side of the head.

 Angelique Noire, The Black Pinup has plenty of hair and style inspiration on her Instagram.

-White women also used wigs and smaller hairpieces to achieve longer hair looks or just perfectly styled hair without the expense of weekly salon visits.
-Brained buns, chignons, ponytails, rolls and bangs were all wig piece options.
+White women also used wigs and smaller hairpieces to achieve longer hair looks, or just for perfectly styled hair without the expense of weekly salon visits.
+Brained buns, chignons, ponytails, rolls, and bangs were all wig piece options.

 At home, hair paint was sold for the do it yourself stylist.
-Metalic gold and silver powders could be sprinkled on the hair for a dusting of sparkle or added to small pieces as a highlight.
+Metallic gold and silver powders could be sprinkled on the hair for a dusting of sparkle, or added to small pieces as a highlight.
 There were also small swatches of colored fake hair that could be pinned or glued into place.
-Watch this video from 1955 showing chameleon hair streaks and this one in 1956 demonstrating the two tone colored hairstyles.
+Watch this video from 1955 showing chameleon hair streaks, and this one in 1956 demonstrating the two-tone colored hairstyles.

 Advice for styling 50s hair today:

-- A styling lotion like Lota Body, hairspray, rat tail comb, bobby pins/Aligator clips and a pomade to tame flyaways are you basic tools
+- A styling lotion like Lotta Body, hairspray, a rat tail comb, bobby pins/Alligator clips, and a pomade to tame flyaways are your basic tools.

 - Cut your hair?
-Most vintage styles use shoulder length or shorter hairstyles.
+Most vintage styles use shoulder length or shorter “horseshoe” cut hairstyles.
 Long hair is harder to style.
-Once I cut my long thick hair my world was opened to many more looks!
+Once I cut my long thick hair, my world was opened to many more vintage looks!